ishimwemery250-ui/assignment_1_your_name-your_20251SEN188/README.md

           - - number customer orders
           -  - calculate running revenue
           -  - find the number of days between orders
-## Challenge The part I found more difficult was understanding CTEs and window functions.
-I understood them better by running each query step by step and checking the result.
  ## How to run Open PostgreSQL or pgAdmin.
 Run the table creation first, then insert the data.
 After that, run the JOIN, CTE, and window function queries and check the results